 What is sublimation?

-Sublimation is a printing process where ink is turned into a gas using heat, then infused directly into a fabrics surface.
-Instead of sitting on top of the material (like screen printing or heat transfer), the design actually becomes part of the item itself.
+If you’ve ever wondered how some of the most vibrant, full-color branded products are made, sublimation is most likely the answer.
+Sublimation is a printing process in which ink is turned into a gas by heat, then infused directly into a fabric’s surface.
+Instead of sitting on top of the material (as with screen printing or heat transfer), the design becomes part of the garment itself.
 That’s why sublimated products don’t crack, peel, or fade the way other methods sometimes can.
+It’s clean and precise, producing really sharp and vibrant results.

 How the Process Works